blog image

 Product level planning will bring the conversation down to individual lines.
 This makes for a much more diversified negotiation and a potentially higher level of adaptability and flexibility.
 But it will also be far more complex to produce.

 And retailers will have their own objectives and broader context too – and will be speaking to other suppliers.
 Negotiations might head off in unexpected directions.
-And if they reach an impasse, the onus is on the CPG vendor to come up with a more compelling offer.
+And if they reach an impasse, the onus is on the CPG supplier to come up with a more compelling offer.
 Which means reworking their strategy.

 One important element in setting prices is the concept of pricing elasticity.
 This is a measure of how sensitive customers are to price changes.
 It quantifies how demand for a product will change in response to price changes.

-Trade Pricing strategies in CPG and challenges in practice
+Trade pricing strategies in CPG and challenges in practice

 Rather than talking about CPG firms setting prices, it makes more sense to talk about pricing strategies.